3Squared/android-style-guide/README.md

 	* All layout widget IDs should be prepended with the widget type e.g. a TextView displaying a title would be 'textView_title'.
 * Use the provided formatting rules in Android Studio to ensure code is formatted consistently (CTRL+ALT+L in a file to format it).
 	* Import the formatting rules (settings.jar) by going to File > Import Settings... in Android Studio.
-* For naming conventions, please refer to [http://google.github.io/styleguide/javaguide.html](http://google.github.io/styleguide/javaguide.html).
+* For variable naming conventions, please refer to [http://google.github.io/styleguide/javaguide.html](http://google.github.io/styleguide/javaguide.html).
+* For resource conventions, please refer to [https://github.com/3squared/android-style-guide/blob/master/naming_conventions.md](https://github.com/3squared/android-style-guide/blob/master/naming_conventions.md).